Rory

 Let Me Tell You About Homestuck [SPEEDRUN EDITION]

 The popular not-a-webcomic Homestuck is famous, in a nutshell, for being incomprehensibly complicated.
-Its fans obsessed over it for becoming continually more convoluted than it already was (but in fun ways).
-Its non-readers knew it mostly for being so bafflingly long and confusing that any attempt to explain what it was fell flat.
-But...
+Its fans obsessed over the way it continually grew more convoluted than it already was (in ways that were often fun).
+Its non-readers knew it mostly for being so bafflingly long and confusing that any attempt to explain what it was fe...

 Read more